Written by

 When financial emergencies strike, second lien title loans can offer a valuable lifeline.
 These title loans allow borrowers to leverage their vehicle’s equity, even if they have an existing car title loan.
+If you already have an auto loan or car loan, you may still qualify for a second lien title loan, but your eligibility and the process will depend on the status of your existing loan and the amount of equity remaining in your vehicle.

 Key Takeaway